 As further experiments have shown, the sensors can also withstand bending, folding and stretching without losing their functionality.
 Thus, in Oliver G. Schmidt's opinion, they are suitable for the incorporation into soft, shapeable materials like textiles to manufacture wearable electronics.
 Makarov sees an additional advantage to the new approach in contrast to optical systems: no direct line of sight between the object and the sensors is necessary.
 This could open up potential applications in the security industry, as well.
 Buttons or control panels in rooms which cannot be entered in hazardous situations, for example, could be operated by remote control via the sensors.

 G.S.
 Canón Bermúdez, D.D.
 Karnaushenko, D. Karnaushenko, A. Lebanov, L. Bischoff, M. Kaltenbrunner, J. Fassbender, O.G.
 Schmidt, D. Makarov: Magnetosensitive e-skins with directional perception for augmented reality, in Science Advances, 2018 (DOI: 10.1126/sciadv.aao2623)

-*News Release by Helmholtz-Zentrum Dresden-Rossendorf: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Helmholtz-Zentrum Dresden-Rossendorf.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.